Philanthropy at Hartwick College. It's personal.

 Betsy and Stan Phelps 'P86

 David Long '83 and Stephanie Isgur Long '84

 Philanthropic support of Hartwick College is an investment.
 Hartwick students benefit and grow and then go on to advance the lives of many others.
 They serve their communities and the world as educators and musicians, doctors and nurses, business leaders and community leaders, entrepreneurs and environmentalists, researchers and practitioners, artists and analysts, and so much more.

-To talk about how you can develop your philanthropic interests through Hartwick College, please contact Jim Thornton, Vice President for College Advancement, at 607-431-4026 or email@example.com.
+To talk about how you can develop your philanthropic interests through Hartwick College, please contact Gregg Fort, Vice President for College Advancement, at 607-431-4026 or email@example.com.

 Philanthropy - from the Greek Philanthropos, an adjective describing the character of a benefactor.
 Plutarch used the term Philanthropia in the 1st century for people who are fully developed; Plato first used the term in noun form.
 Philanthropy is at the core of the western tradition of liberal education.
 (Excepted from a presentation made by Dr. George McCully, renowned historian and philanthropist; Hartwick College; April 2012.)